-This fantastic 7day tour of Uganda by air and road will take you on an adventure through the famous Kibale Forest, open savannah plains of Queen Elizabeth National Park and the deep jungle of the Bwindi Impenetrable Forest, home of the majestic mountain gorillas.
+This fantastic Ugandan 7day tour by air and road will take you on an adventure focusing on primates – chimp and gorilla tracking travelling through the famous Kibale Forest, open savannah plains of Queen Elizabeth National Park and the deep jungle of the Bwindi Impenetrable Forest, home of the majestic mountain gorillas.
 The flights bring spectacular aerial views of the landscape as well as reducing travelling times.
 This safari is "upon request" and subject to availability.

 Chimp tracking in Kibale Forest; Queen Elizabeth National Park; tracking mountain gorillas in the Bwindi Impenetrable Forest.